angelicavalcantch/HTML/README.md

 #HTML-Practice#

-In order to learn and practice HTML5, some exercises will be uploaded to keep the track of my studies.
+In order to learn and practice HTML5 and CSS3, some exercises will be uploaded to keep the track of my studies.

 ==> Bat Love Letter, to remember basic tags and styling using CSS3;